 Compounding can confuse some pharmacists and patients, as compounded drugs are technically not FDA-approved.
 This means that the final medication has not been evaluated for safety, efficacy, or potency.
 However, this does not mean the medications are unsafe when prepared in a sterile environment by trained pharmacists.

-All pharmacists receive some compounding training during pharmacy school.
+All pharmacists receive some training in compounding during pharmacy school.
 However, pharmacists who want to specialize in this field can complete additional training from organizations such as the Professional Compounding Centers of America Institute.
 Courses can range from short boot camps to advanced compounding.
 They even offer courses on veterinary compounding.
 There are no additional licensing or certification requirements to work as a compounding pharmacist.

-To learn more about working as a compounding pharmacist follow the links below:
+To learn more about working as a compounding pharmacist, follow the links below:

 - APA Frequently Asked Questions: The American Pharmacists Association has an in-depth FAQ about a career as a compounding pharmacist.